Exposure Ramping With Pulse

 What is Exposure Ramping and the 'Holy Grail' of time-lapse?

-Exposure Ramping is a method by which the shutter speed (exposure length) and/or ISO (light sensitivity) of your images is changed as your time-lapse progresses.
+Exposure Ramping is a method by which the shutter speed (exposure length) and/or ISO (light sensitivity) change as your time-lapse progresses.
 This is useful in situations with gradually changing light levels, like a sunset or sunrise.
+Full day to night timelapses are commonly referred to as ‘Holy Grail’ Timelapses because they were originally quite difficult and also incredible if successfully captured.
+For a more in depth explanation, please check out our article on ‘What is Exposure Ramping?’ https://alpinelaboratories.com/pages/exposure-ramping_l

 Please note that Exposure Ramping is a fairly advanced method and that a good amount of trial and error is necessary for the best results.
-We recommend attempting a few tests in your backyard to figure out the best settings for your camera and location before trying for the best possible shot.
+We recommend attempting a few tests to figure out the best settings for your camera and location before expecting to get a perfect result.

 1 x Tripod